gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 And I do not know how I learned to do the things that ghosts can do, any more than I know how I learned to breathe or walk as a child.
 There were places I could go, and places I could not.
-There were things I could hear and see, while other things were hidden.
+There were things I could hear and see, while others were hidden.

 I could certainly see the thing in the pool that ate me.
 Like it, I practiced stillness and patience.
 There were things in that place that could eat ghosts.
-I watched the strange tree that grew on the dam stairs put forth strange, bulbous fruit from which many-legged things with sharp teeth hatched.
+I watched the strange tree that grew on the dam stairs put forth bulbous fruit from which many-legged things with sharp teeth hatched.
 I watched them scurry about, speaking to themselves.
 Cautiously, like a young boy creeping up on a grass hen, I nudged them to move my bones closer to the Moonset Door.
 Instead, they carried them up to the tree that had birthed them.
 I would have wept with frustration if I had eyes.

-And then the Karabandi returned.
-His companion's blood oath was a sour sparkling itch, and the spell on his boots was—it was not a spell.
-I did not know what it was, but I became clearer, stronger, as if a long fever had broken.
+And then the Karabandi returns.
+His companion's blood oath is a sour sparkling itch, and the spell on his boots is—it is not a spell.
+I do not know what it was, but I become clearer, stronger, as if a long fever has broken.
 For the first time in years, I dare to hope.

 I follow the young man through the first door.
 I try to speak to him, but he doesn't understand.
 I stay with him, though.
 He has to survive to reach the